- Associate Professor

 - B.A., University of California, Berkeley

 Shakespeare Up Close: Reading Early Modern Texts.
-Co-edited with an Introduction co-written by Travis D. Williams, Russ McDonald, and Nicholas D. Nace.
+Co-edited by Travis D. Williams, Russ McDonald, and Nicholas D. Nace.
 London: Arden Shakespeare, 2012.

 “Procrustean Marxism and Subjective Rigor: Early Modern Arithmetic and Its Readers.”
-In“Raw Data” Is an Oxymoron.
+In “Raw Data” Is an Oxymoron.
 Ed.
 Lisa Gitelman.
-Cambridge, Mass.: MIT Press, 2013.
 41-59.
+Cambridge, MA: MIT Press, 2013.

 “The Bourn Identity: Hamlet and the French of Montaigne’s Essais.”
 Notes and Queries 58:2 (2011): 254-58.